menandmice/micetro_docs/guides/implementation/updates.rst

 Installing an Update
 --------------------

 Once the update has been downloaded, you can start the actual update process.
 The Update Manager can update Men&Mice Central, the Server Controllers and the Men&Mice Appliance.
-The Men&Mice Web interface must be updated manually.
+The Men&Mice Web Application must be updated manually.

 If you want to perform the update at a later time, you can close the dialog box.
-To display the dialog box again, select :guilabel:`Tools --> Check for Updates`.
+To display the dialog box again, select :menuselection:`Tools --> Check for Updates`.

 The following instructions contain information on how to update Micetro after the update has been downloaded using the Update Manager.

 1. To start the update process, click the :guilabel:`Start Update` button in the update details dialog box.
 When you click :guilabel:`Start Update` the following happens:

   * Men&Mice Central and the DNS and DHCP server controllers are updated.
+(See :ref:`update-central-ha` for updating Central in HA configuration.)

-  * If the update contains a new version of the Men&Mice web interface, a dialog box is displayed where you can find instructions on manually updating the Men&Mice Web interface.
+  * If the update contains a new version of the Men&Mice Web Application, a dialog box is displayed where you can find instructions on manually updating the Men&Mice Web Application.

-  * If your setup contains a Men&Mice Appliance, the latest version of the Men&Mice Appliance software is uploaded to the Appliance.
-Note that the update is not applied automatically.
+  * If your environment contains a Men&Mice Appliance, the latest version of the Men&Mice Appliance software is uploaded to the Appliance, but isn't applied automatically.

 Updating an Appliance
 ^^^^^^^^^^^^^^^^^^^^^